Comparison ⭐ Reviews

 The nicotine patch is the most popular form of nicotine replacement therapy for a reason: you put it on in the morning and forget about it.
 No chewing technique to learn, no lozenge to dissolve, no prescription required.
 It delivers a steady, controlled dose of nicotine through your skin for 16 or 24 hours, taking the edge off withdrawal while you focus on breaking the behavioral habits of smoking.

-But walk into any pharmacy and you will find multiple brands at wildly different price points.
-NicoDerm CQ, Habitrol, and a wall of store-brand generics — all claiming to do the same thing.
+Walk into any pharmacy and you’ll find multiple brands at wildly different price points.
+NicoDerm CQ, Habitrol, and a shelf of store-brand generics, all claiming to do the same thing.
 Are the expensive ones better?
 Do generics really work the same?
 Does adhesion quality actually matter?

 This comparison breaks it all down: brand by brand, strength by strength, dollar by dollar.